PChunark/drought_index/README.md

-# drought_index
+# README

-A project to practice reproducible research practices while studying the state of drought around the world.
+A repository for a project to practice reproducible research practices while studying the state of drought around the world.
 The project follows Prof. Pat from the Riffomonas project.